woossi0/suite/docs/usermanual/source/dataadmin/pgAdvanced/de9im.rst

   0F0
   212

-The DE9IM matrices can now be used as a matching key to find geometries with very specific relationships to one another.
-The following data model will illustrate this capability.
+DE9IM matrices can be used in queries to find geometries with very specific relationships to one another.
+The following simple example will illustrate this capability.

 .. code-block:: sql